The Last Men Standing

-After years of research, the complete history of the 8th Virginia Regiment will finally be published this spring.
-Gabriel Neville’s book The Last Men Standing: The 8th Virginia Regiment in the American Revolution is scheduled for release on May 31.
-This is a book that historians once thought was impossible to write.
-It is the first of its kind, focused on actual Revolutionary soldiers from their childhoods to their last days on the frontier.
-Every identifiable man who served in the regiment is listed.
+After years of research, the complete history of the 8th Virginia Regiment has finally been written.
+Gabriel Neville’s book The Last Men Standing: The 8th Virginia Regiment in the American Revolution is a book that historians once thought impossible to write.
+It is about actual Revolutionary soldiers from their childhoods to their last days on the frontier.
+Every identifiable man who served in the regiment is included.

-The Virginia Convention initially intended the 8th Virginia to be a "German" regiment.
-It raised several companies in the Shenandoah Valley, where thousands of Germans had migrated along the Great Wagon Road from Pennsylvania.
-However, thousands of Scotch-Irish immigrants had come the same way, and they enlisted in equal numbers.
-The actual plan may have been to put reliable German-American officers in command of the "unruly" Irish.
+Virginia initially intended the 8th Virginia to be a "German" regiment.
+It raised several companies in the Shenandoah Valley, to where thousands of Germans had migrated on the Great Wagon Road from Pennsylvania.
+Thousands of Scotch-Irish immigrants had come the same way, and they enlisted in equal numbers.

 Frequently divided and detached, the regiment’s men served almost everywhere: Charleston, White Plains, Trenton, Princeton, Short Hills, Cooch's Bridge, Brandywine, Saratoga, Germantown, Valley Forge, and Monmouth.
 They suffered, and many died, from frostbite, malaria, smallpox, malnourishment, musket balls, bayonets, and cruel imprisonment.
 Their numbers dwindled until only a few remained to help corner Charles Cornwallis at Yorktown.
 Victorious, those who survived turned west to build the America we know.

-The Last Men Standing includes over a hundred color and black-and-white illustrations, twenty maps, and an appendix listing every identifiable man who served.
-It was written using every available source: diaries, letters, muster rolls, pay rolls, local histories, private collections, and more.
-It will be published by Helion & Company and is now available for pre-order.
-It is available at Amazon and other retailers, or from The Fort Plain Museum at a generous discount.
+The Last Men Standing includes 149 illustrations, 22 maps, 18 graphs and tables, and an appendix listing every identifiable soldier.
+It was written using diaries, letters, muster rolls, pay rolls, newspaper accounts, local histories, private collections, and more.

 Frequently divided and detached, the regiment’s men served almost everywhere: Charleston, White Plains, Trenton, Princeton, Short Hills, Cooch's Bridge, Brandywine, Saratoga, Germantown, Valley Forge, and Monmouth.
 They suffered, and many died, from frostbite, malaria, smallpox, malnourishment, musket balls, bayonets, and cruel imprisonment.
 Their numbers dwindled until only a few remained to help corner Charles Cornwallis at Yorktown.
 Victorious, those who survived turned west to build the America we know.

-The Last Men Standing includes over a hundred color and black-and-white illustrations, twenty maps, and an appendix listing every identifiable man who served.
-It was written using every available source: diaries, letters, muster rolls, pay rolls, local histories, private collections, and more.
-It will be published by Helion & Company and is now available for pre-order.
-It is available at Amazon and other retailers, or from The Fort Plain Museum at a generous discount.
+The Last Men Standing includes 149 illustrations, 22 maps, 18 graphs and tables, and an appendix listing every identifiable soldier.
+It was written using diaries, letters, muster rolls, pay rolls, newspaper accounts, local histories, private collections, and more.

 "...one of the most perfect battalions of the American Army."